The Culture War

 The Publics of the Culture War

-Social Justice Warriors will not accept any perceived “injustice.”
-They regard themselves as morally superior and see all opponents as immediate threats to their convictions.
+Social justice warriors (active public).
+They will not accept any perceived “injustice,” regard themselves as morally superior, and see all opponents as immediate threats to their convictions.
 According to this public, online aggression is an appropriate political expression (if perpetrated by themselves).

-Populistic Traditionalists see “common sense” derived from generations of empirical moral insights to trump all other forms of discernment.
+Populistic traditionalists (active public).
+They see “common sense” derived from generations of empirical moral insights to trump all other forms of discernment.
 They celebrate homogeneity and patriotism and are often religious.
 According to this public, online aggression is a proper political expression (if perpetrated by themselves).

-The Silent Majority are moderately invested in moral philosophy; they are more focused on making ends meet in their personal lives.
+The silent majority (inactive public).
+They are moderately invested in moral philosophy and more focused on making ends meet in their personal lives.
 They avoid taking any such aggressive stands — at least publicly.
 However, they continually “vote” online by clicking, watching, reading, and listening.

 How should a brand navigate this culture war?